GenesisVision/gv-api-web/docs/ManagersApi.md

 <a name="v10ManagersFundsByIdWithdrawInfoByCurrencyGet"></a>
 # **v10ManagersFundsByIdWithdrawInfoByCurrencyGet**
-> FundWithdrawInfo v10ManagersFundsByIdWithdrawInfoByCurrencyGet(id, currency, authorization)
+> ManagerFundWithdrawInfo v10ManagersFundsByIdWithdrawInfoByCurrencyGet(id, currency, authorization)

 Data for withdrawal from fund